LuizStSantos/task-ffplayout-scte-35/README.md

 ***Standards***

 Only the video that contains **break** in the name will be executed.
--.mp4 format only video file format example-
+.mp4 format only video file format example

 ***examples***